 Having a personal brand identity allows a professional to show the world what he or she is about as an individual employee.

-Now, more employees have the opportunity to build their own unique brand thanks to social media and the efforts of companies who realize how important it is to their business.
+Now, more employees have the opportunity to build their unique online brand thanks to social media and the efforts of companies who realize how important it is to their business.

-Yet, as a professional employee, you may be against developing your brand identity, unsure of why you should have one, or even where to start.
+Yet, as a professional employee, you may be against creating a brand personality or developing your brand identity, You might just be unsure of why you should have one, or even where to start.

 Here’s Why You Need a Personal Brand Identity